Good and evil

 “Religious indoctrination, the original sense of indoctrination, refers to a process of imparting doctrine in an authoritative way, as in catechism.”

 “As a pejorative term, indoctrination implies forcibly or coercively causing people to act and think on the basis of a certain ideology.”

 Read that way, my parents, with the blessing of the pope, the local clergy and the hospital itself forcibly tried to indoctrinate me to their illogical and extremist ways.
-Against my will I was dragged (literally at times) to church to be further indoctrinated.
+Against my will, I was dragged (literally at times) to church to be further indoctrinated.
 (They soon gave up trying, thankfully).
-Then, because I was a Roman Catholic I was forced into a RC church – instead of the grammar school I was meant for – and therein forced to take religious studies.
+Then, because I was a Roman Catholic I was forced into a Catholic school – instead of the grammar school I was meant for, and passed the entrance test for – and therein forced to take religious studies.
 The first time the priest visited our house I was out the back gate and legging it for the fields so fast!

 - ‘Thou shalt have no other gods before me’

 Who are you again?
 Have we met?